Sofía Vergara shows the scar that was left on her throat after being operated on for cancer

 “I spent countless hours in radiation treatments and eventually surgery.
 Today, I can call myself a cancer survivor”, he recalled, on World Cancer Day.
 Regarding photography, he explained: “This was my first acting class after diagnosis and treatment, and seeing the scar on my throat reminds me how blessed I felt that day, and every day since.”.

 “ I am lucky and grateful to be able to share my story and say: early prevention is very important!
-Schedule your annual checkup for this year if you haven’t already,” he recommended.
+Schedule your annual checkup for this year if you haven’t already,” she recommended.

 GUIDE | The steps you have to follow to be able to see content that is not available due to your privacy preferences

 Since the moment she underwent surgery, Vergara has only taken one pill a day to regulate her metabolism, and she draws blood every three months.
 “I feel lucky.
-In many women, the cancer does not appear until menopause, and then it is usually late, “he said.
+In many women, cancer doesn’t show up until menopause, and then it’s usually late,” she said.

 After the operation, Vergara had to undergo iodine radiation.
 “It’s not that bad, you just can’t see anyone for a few days because you’re radioactive,” she said.
-Asked about convalescence and recovery, Vergara said that her neck was very sensitive, that she could not make sudden movements and that she could not drive for two months.
-“Your life goes on standby for a little while”, he admitted.
+Asked about her convalescence and recovery, Ella Vergara said that her neck was very sensitive, that she could not make sudden movements and that she could not drive for two months.
+“Your life goes on standby for a little while”he admitted.

 “Cancer change you?” they asked.
 Vergara did not hesitate.
 “When you go through something like that, it’s hard, but you learn a lot.
 Your priorities change, you no longer get into trouble over trifles.
-And, in addition, it had a happy ending, “he confessed.
+And besides, it had a happy ending,” she confessed.

 VIDEO | Sofía Vergara, a tigress loose in Hollywood